Indianapolis Medical Malpractice Lawyer

 The attorney at the Law Office of Kelley J. Johnson helps families whose loved ones have been seriously injured by preventable medical errors in Indiana.
 Each set of facts is different.
 We work with medical professionals to evaluate your medical records to determine whether a preventable error occurred and a malpractice legal claim is appropriate.
 Learn more about how to hire a malpractice attorney.

-With over 15 years of litigation experience, Kelley J. Johnson has the legal skill and commitment to hold accountable health care providers who harm patients.
+With nearly 20 years of litigation experience, Kelley J. Johnson has the legal skill and commitment to hold accountable health care providers who harm patients.

 Common Birth Injuries Affecting Mothers